-This course studies the ways that people talk about their past through myths, legends, and history, by focusing on subjects such as the Trojan War, King Arthur, Joan of Arc, and the sinking of the Titanic, among others.
+This course studies the ways that people talk about their past through myths, legends, and history, by focusing on subjects such as Adam and Eve, Cleopatra, female saints, Eleanor of Acquitaine, Joan of Arc, and Isabella of Spain.

 #205 History of Famous Women — 3 credits

 This course looks at the lives of women such as Joan of Arc, Elizabeth I, and Abigail Adams, and places them in the tradition of exceptional women.
 It examines that tradition as a form of both women’s history and feminist argument,from Roman antiquity to the present.

 #212 High Society — 3 credits